aselafernando/AsteriskCrossCompile/README.md

 Lastly after step 7, you will have to copy over the libraries to the target located in ${SYSROOT}

 # Re-compiling
-You can remove directories from the ${BUILDDIR}, or the library from ${SYSROOT} to force the script to recompile that particular module.
+You can remove directories from the $BUILDDIR, or the library from $SYSROOT to force the script to recompile that particular module.
 Note: It is not smart enough to work out compile dependencies if you update a single module.
-In this case I recommend wiping the whole ${BUILDDIR} and ${SYSROOT} directories to force compilation of everything.
-Similarly, deleting the ${ASTERISK_INSTALLDIR} will also force a compile of asterisk.
+In this case I recommend wiping the whole $BUILDDIR and $SYSROOT directories to force compilation of everything.
+Similarly, deleting the $ASTERISK_INSTALLDIR will also force a compile of asterisk.